codechamp1/certlens/README.md

   -kubeconfig string
         path to a kubeconfig (default "~/.kube/config")
+        name of the secret to lens, if not set, all secrets will be listed -name string
         name of the secret to lens, if not set, all secrets will be listed -namespace string
         namespace to lens, if not set, all namespaces will be used
 ```